tsgates/arch-wiki-markdown/wiki/OpenSSL.md

 Certificate revocation list (CRL)

-CRL are also signed with the CA key, but they only dictate information regarding end-user certificates.
+CRLs are also signed with the CA key, but they only dictate information regarding end-user certificates.
 Usually, a 30 day span is given between new CRL submissions.